A blog with data visualization examples as well as tutorials and guides for designing effective visualizations

 Snell Library, Room 243

-GIS Office Hours are canceled on Thursday 1/17.
+Data Visualization Office Hours are canceled on Wednesday 2/13.
 Apologies for any inconvenience.
 If you need further assistance, please contact Steven directly to set up an appointment.

 Can't make our office hours?
 Email us to schedule an appointment.

 Northeastern University Libraries offer resources and services to support student, faculty, and staff with research needs involving data visualization and GIS.